 Over the past years, more than 100 community partners have joined with the Center to improve maternal and infant health, child and adolescent safety, oral health, nutrition and healthy lifestyles and youth development.
 Results-driven collaborators include health providers, schools, childcare providers, youth-serving organizations, universities, researchers, community leaders, parents, government agencies, the media and the business community to address community-based child health issues.

-FACES for the Future, Bridge to Employment and the Summer Medical Academy are three of our Positive Youth Development programs.
+FACES for the Future and the Summer Medical Academy are three of our Positive Youth Development programs.

 Alexandra Ayala, Program Coordinator

 Alexandra Ayala graduated in 2013 from the University of California, Los Angeles, with her bachelor’s degree in Sociology and a minor in Spanish.
 She currently is pursuing a Master’s degree in social work at SDSU, with a goal of becoming a licensed clinical social worker.
-Previously a volunteer, then an intern, with the Center for Healthier Communities, she currently, is a Program Coordinator for FACES for the Future.
+Previously a volunteer, then an intern, with the Center for Healthier Communities, she currently, is the Lead Coordinator for both FACES for the Future and the Medical Academy.